Leadership and prospective member engagement

 3 Cooperative Home Care Associates is an employee owned home care agency located in the Bronx, New York

-Figure 2 – The foundation of CHC
+Figure 2 – The foundation of TCL

 Developing the initial business plan